chlzslvdr/krauss-cms/contents/blog/the-rise-of-ai-in-frontend-development-how-it’s-changing-the-game.md

 date: January 22, 2025
 author: Tabitha Krauss
 is_show: true
-excerpt: "From intelligent code suggestions to automated UI testing, AI is reshaping the way developers build and optimize web applications."
+excerpt: From intelligent code suggestions to automated UI testing, AI is reshaping the way developers build and optimize web applications.
+Sample.
 ---

 ### **Introduction**